 I believe doing this little bit of research will ease much of the fear about homeschooling high school.
 When we know what colleges expect, we can plan to achieve that.
 It is not something we need to go into blind.
 Colleges do not have some magical hidden process by which they decide on the fitness of their applicants.
 It’s all there in black and white.
 Take a look for yourself!

-And if you need help finding the information, or if you’d like to learn more about what to do with it once you’ve got it, you might be interested in my ebook called Cure the Fear of Homeschooling High School.
+or if you’d like to learn more about what to do with it once you’ve got it, you might be interested in my ebook called Cure the Fear of Homeschooling High School.
 In it there is a screencast where I show you exactly how to find the admissions requirements on college websites.
 I also take you step-by-step through the process of creating a course of study for your high schooler.
 You’ll be confident that you haven’t missed anything and that your teen will be equipped to fulfill their goals!

 Don’t you feel better already? 🙂